How long does the trademark protection last and what is the territory of protection?

 Although protection is granted by registration, it is granted with retroactivity to the date of filing.
 Therefore, the applicant may start to use the mark from the time of filing.

 The owner gets the exclusive control over his trademark after the registration is completed.
-He is also granted legal protection against any other entities using similar or identical marks on similar or identical goods and services without authorization.
+He is also granted legal protection against any other entities using similar or identical marks on similar or identical goods and services without authorisation.

 In most of the cases, legal protection derives from the act of registration.
 However, in some countries trademarks without registration are also given a certain level of legal protection.

 A trademark is a symbol used to distinguish the products or services of a company.
 If registered, the owner will have the exclusive right to use it.
 In contrast, a domain name is an address that identifies a site on the World Wide Web, and it is not necessarily connected to economic activity.
-Registration is completed by national and international organizations (e.g.“.de”, “.fr” versus “.com” and “.eu”).
+Registration is completed by national and international organisations (e.g.“.de”, “.fr” versus “.com” and “.eu”).
 A significant difference is that there can be only one domain of the same kind under a top level domain (e.g: .eu), while there may be several similar or even identical trademarks connected to different goods or services.

 A patent is a protected invention that is technical in nature, while a trademark is a registered sign attributed to a particular product or service.
 Both denote a kind of legal protection.